 Part of a flight attendant's job is making sure that everyone's seat belts are buckled.
 And while that's absolutely a very important safety precaution, it's not great from a germ perspective.
 A 2018 investigation by The Today Show found that seatbelts and buckles are highly contaminated with bacteria, including acinetobacter, which, according to the Centers for Disease Control and Prevention (CDC), accounts for around 80 percent of reported infections.

-If you're someone who prefers the window seat, it's probably because you're able to lean over onto the wall and get some rest.
-But those walls can get grimy for exactly that reason, says Joanne Archer, a cleaning expert from Expert Home Tips.
+If you're someone who prefers the window seat, it's probably because you're able to lean on the wall and get some rest.
+But those walls can get grimy for exactly that reason, says Joanne Archer, a cleaning guru from Expert Home Tips.
 "How many people lean to the sidewall for a little snooze?" she cautions.
 "Far too many!
 Mouth-breathers and snorers alike are bound to be covering these areas in germs."

-Many modern models of planes come with built-in screens on the seatbacks, allowing you to select TV shows or movies from a robust Netflix-like library.
+Many modern models of planes come with built-in screens, allowing you to select TV shows or movies from a robust Netflix-like library.
 These entertainment options may make the flight feel less arduous, but the screens could also be exposing you to a wide range of germs.
 Archer says that if you opt to use this feature, make sure to wipe the screen down with a disinfectant first.

 Armrests are coveted real estate on airplanes.
 And with everyone vying for the privilege of using one, it's no wonder they can get gross.
 Plus, as Archer notes, "kids love to put their hands and feet all over them."

-If they're not coming out of sealed bags, chances are those airplane blankets and pillows are teeming with germs, according to a USA Today report.
+If they're not coming out of sealed bags, chances are those airplane blankets and pillows are disgusting, according to a USA Today report.
 "I see them thrown in the overhead compartments," John Gobbels, vice president and COO of Medjet Assist, which arranges air medical transport for its members, told the paper.
-"And no one is changing the pillow cases."
-Next up, Can You Guess These Major Cities Based on the Airport Code?
+"And for more dirty details, hear the 23 Things That Totally Horrify Flight Attendants.